 After a conversation with Marc Osgood of Zen Spinning Tops who was making a top that weighed 17g that spun over 17 minutes, and which he named the 1:1 top, I conceived of a simple measure that I called the Zen Ratio in recognition of Marc’s achievement.
 The Zen Ratio (ZR) is the ratio of the spin time in minutes to the weight of the top in grams.
 It can be calculated for any, and all, tops, not just long spinners.
 Marc’s 1:1 top was the first top in my collection to achieve a ZR greater than one.

 Many other collectors have tops with high ZRs.
 Below I present some data from those collectors of tops with ZRs greater than one.
-These data were collected at the beginning of 2018.
+These data were collected over the last year.